jan-bogaerts/mark/src/markdownCode.md

     - wrap in an exceptions handler and show the error
   - auto-save: a toggle button, when pressed, asks the project service to update the auto-save state.
     - the toggle button's state follows that of the project service's auto-save state.
+- The undo service needs to be monitored for changes so that the state of the buttons can be updated.

 ##### edit section
 - the edit-section component contains actions related to the clipboard and the currently selected data.